 The sitemap generator by XML-sitemaps.com is a great tool that would automatically generate a sitemap for you.
 Once that is done, make sure the sitemap follows the standard sitemap protocol, and also that it mentions all the pages you found during the crawl test conducted earlier.
 Once this is done, it is time to upload the sitemap to your web server and relevant webmaster tools.

 Similarly, website architecture has a direct influence on the performance of your website.
 Users and search engines alike, have very limited time to browse your website.
-Which means, if your website takes too much time to load, it would not be thoroughly crawled by the search engines, or by the users.
-You can evaluate the performance through tools like Google Page Speed, or for more comprehensive results, using Pingdom.
+This means, if your website takes too much time to load, it would not be thoroughly crawled by the search engines, or by the users.
+You can evaluate the performance through tools like Google Page Speed, or for more comprehensive results, use Pingdom.
 These tools will display the pages, as well as specific items on those pages, that are affecting the performance of your website.
 Once you have identified these, you can start using relevant solutions like compression, or a Content Delivery Network for heavy elements on the pages.

-Remember, search engine crawlers have become more intelligent, and optimizing for SEO has become synonymous to optimizing for humans.
-Keeping that in mind, while auditing your website architecture, manually go to your homepage, and count the number of clicks it takes you, to reach on a page that you consider important.
+Remember, search engine crawlers have become more intelligent, and optimizing for SEO has become synonymous with optimizing for humans.
+Keeping that in mind, while auditing your website architecture, manually go to your homepage, and count the number of clicks it takes you, to reach a page that you consider important.
 While it is important to make sure the most important pages are always the top priority in your architecture hierarchy, the ideal website should have content distributed on it uniformly, both vertically and horizontally.

 The first category of audits was to make sure that your website is visible to search engines.
 However, this still doesn’t necessarily mean it is being indexed by the search engine.
 The first step in this direction is to make sure your website and all the important pages are being indexed.
 To do this, type “site:” followed by the name of your website and look at the number of results.

 While this number is far from accurate, comparing it against the number of pages in your sitemap will give you important insight.
 If the index count is significantly lower than the actual number, it means the search engine is not ranking a lot of your pages.
-If the case is opposite, it usually suggests your website is serving duplicate content.
+If the case is the opposite, it usually suggests your website is serving duplicate content.
 If the number is somewhat similar, there is nothing to worry about.

 Once you have made sure your website is being indexed, it is time to ensure the search engine is also indexing all the important pages of the website.
 Doing so constitutes of conducting two simple tests:

 - Page Search Test: Type in the URL of your website and other important pages, and check if they show up in the results.
-If they don’t, check the accessibility of the page like we did in the previous section.
+If they don’t, check the accessibility of the page as we did in the previous section.
 If it checks out, chances are your page is being penalized.

-- Brand Search Test: Enter the name of your business or brand in the search bar and check it your website and/or other pages are in the top results.
+- Brand Search Test: Enter the name of your business or brand in the search bar and check if your website and/or other pages are in the top results.
 Again, if this isn’t the case, your page might have been penalized.

 If you think your website has been penalized, follow these steps to fix this:

 Step 1.
 Ensure you are being penalized: Re-audit and re-check all the pages to make sure you have been penalized.
 In most cases, you will find a relevant message in your webmaster tools if your website is being penalized.
-If this is not the case, you might be victim to an algorithmic update in the search engine.
+If this is not the case, you might be a victim of an algorithmic update in the search engine.

 Step 2.
 Fix issues: If you have received a notification in your webmaster tools, you know what needs to be fixed.
 However, in the case of an algorithmic update, you will have to find out what changes have been introduced.
 Updates in algorithms affect a lot of businesses and websites, so the information is usually available across popular SEO forums and news sites.
-You need to figure out why the website was penalize need and by fixing those issues, you can easily recover from Google penalties.
+You need to figure out why the website was penalized need and by fixing those issues, you can easily recover from Google penalties.

 Step 3.
 Notify the search engine: In the case of updates in search engine algorithms, you might have to wait till it refreshes to see your website indexed once again.
 However, if you are being penalized, you can contact the search engine and request a re-evaluation of your website.
 Both Google and Bing offer clear instructions on how to go about this process.

-#3.
-On-Page Ranking Factors
+3. On-Page Ranking Factors (On-Page SEO Audit):

 After analyzing the visibility and indexability of your website and its pages, it is time to check your website for on-page ranking factors.
 The term “on-page ranking factors” refers to the elements and characteristics of your website and pages that influence SERP rankings.
 These are: